Data protection

 If you have a Google account, you can object to personalized advertising at the following link: https://www.google.com/settings/ads/onweb/.

 The use of this service is based on your consent in accordance with Art.
 6 para.
 1 lit. a GDPR and § 25 para.
-1 TTDSG.
+1 TDDDG.
 Consent can be revoked at any time.

 Further information and the data protection provisions can be found in Google’s privacy policy at: https://policies.google.com/technologies/ads?hl=de.

 The company is certified in accordance with the “EU-US Data Privacy Framework” (DPF).
 The DPF is an agreement between the European Union and the USA that is intended to ensure compliance with European data protection standards for data processing in the USA.
-Every DPF-certified company undertakes to comply with these data protection standards.
-Further information can be obtained from the provider at the following link: https://www.dataprivacyframework.gov/s/participant-search/participant-detail?contact=true&id=a2zt000000001L5AAI&status=Active
+Every company certified under the DPF undertakes to comply with these data protection standards.
+Further information on this can be obtained from the provider at the following link: https://www.dataprivacyframework.gov/s/participant-search/participant-detail?contact=true&id=a2zt000000001L5AAI&status=Active

 Google Conversion Tracking